-Most mechatronic employees begin by enrolling in an associate or bachelor's degree program in the field.
-Others may pursue a master's degree in mechatronics or a related engineering field.
+Most aspiring mechatronics workers begin by enrolling in an associate or bachelor's degree program in the field.
+Graduates may pursue a master's degree in mechatronics or a related engineering field.
 Students will receive instruction about a combination of electronic, mechanical, computer and control engineering.

-Associate of Applied Science
+Associate of Applied Science in Mechatronics

-Bachelor of Science
+Bachelor of Science in Mechatronics

-Master of Science
+Master of Science in Mechatronics

 Engineers who plan to offer their services to the public directly must be certified by the state in which they work.
 This involves holding an engineering-related degree from an accredited institution, having four years of experience and passing a state administered exam.
 This exam is often divided into two sections called Fundamentals of Engineering and Principles and Practice of Engineering.
 A certified engineer is referred to as a Professional Engineer (PE).